SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 How to Cook With a Thermos & a Few Recipes

-Check out the video below: cooking beef and rice in a thermos.
-If you like it please share with your friends, I have been prepping for years and have only just realized you could cook this way.
+Check out this video: cooking beef and rice in a thermos.
+If you like it, please share it with your friends.
+I have been prepping for years and have only just realized you could cook this way.

 I hope my list of camping food ideas was helpful and got you excited about trying some new camping recipes on your next outdoor trip.